 - 1/3 cup + 3/4 cups beef broth, divided

 - 1/4 cup Holland House Marsala Cooking Wine

 For garnish (optional):

-Top each chicken breast with 1 slice of provolone and 1 slice of Swiss cheese.
+- Arrange chicken pieces in the skillet.
+Top each with 1 slice provolone and 1 slice Swiss cheese.
 Transfer skillet to preheated oven.
 Cook for about 10 minutes, until chicken is completely cooked and cheese is melted.

 - Spoon the caramelized onions and gravy over top of the chicken.
 Garnish with chopped herbs and serve.